Adjusting the Pi Camera Focal Length¶

 Step 3¶

-Unscrew (anti-clockwise) the ball lens 2 3/4 times to set the appropriate focal length.
+Unscrew (anti-clockwise) the ball lens 2 full turns and 1 3/4 turn to set an appropriate focal length.
 Use the mark as a guide.
-If you lose track of how much you’ve uscrewed, go back to Step 3 and start again.